October 26-30, 2020 via Zoom.

-**The 2020 Department of Pharmacology Annual Retreat will be modified to a remote format to maintain the safety of all participants due to COVID 19.
+**The 2020 Department of Pharmacology Annual Retreat was modified to a remote format to maintain the safety of all participants due to COVID 19.

 Each year students, postdoctoral fellows, faculty and staff gather together for two days of presentations by students and postdocs—both talks and posters.
 The two-day retreat provides you with the opportunity to showcase your research and learn about scientific endeavors and accomplishments within the department.
 You will also have the chance to initiate collaborations and get to know your colleagues better.